 Tomah Area Montessori School Questions

-- Why does Tomah Area School District want a Montessori Charter School?
+- Why does Tomah Area School District have a Montessori Charter School?

 - What is a Montessori school?

 - What are the goals of Tomah Area Montessori School?

 - Who can attend Tomah Area Montessori School?